mmikusx/Web-app-project/README.md

 ### UserService
 - `registerUser` - registers a new user
 - `loginUser` - logs in a user
+- `getUserNovels` - returns a list of novels uploaded by the user

 ### ChapterService
 - `getChaptersByNovelId` - returns a list of chapters for a given novel